cython/cython/docs/language_basics.rst

 ----------------------

 .. warning::
     This feature is deprecated.
-Use :ref:`sharing-declarations-label` instead.
+Use :ref:`sharing-declarations` instead.

 A Cython source file can include material from other files using the include statement, for example::